Dementia Care. Family Support.

 - Specialist nursing advice

-- Continuity of care, offering a single point of contact for advice
+- Continuity of care, offering a single point of contact for guidance

 - Advice provided in home, residential aged care, community and hospital settings